hyperledger/bevel/docs/source/developer/baf_minikube_setup.md

 **NOTE:** If you need public address for nodes in your `network.yaml` file, you can use the output of `minikube ip`.

+**NOTE**. baf-build image is using jdk14 but Corda and Corda Enterprise requires jdk8.
+In this case, you can use the prebuild image tag *jdk8*  hyperledgerlabs/baf-build:jdk8

 ## Troubleshooting

 **`Failed to establish a new connection: [Errno 111] Connection refused`**